DavideLigari/disease-prediction/documents/workflow.md

 ### 3b.
 General network metrics

 1. **Degree distribution**
 P(k) = N(degree == k)/N
 Plot for symptoms and for diseases in log scale P(k) versus k.
+To fit a power law, use logarithmic binning.

 2. **Clustering coefficient**
 Interpretation for symptom nodes: it reflects whether certain symptoms tend to co-occur within multiple diseases.
 Interpretation for disease nodes: it measures how connected diseases are in terms of their symptom overlap.

 3. **Betweenness centrality**
-A symptom node with high betweenness centrality indicates that it is frequently associated with a variety of diseases.
 High betweenness symptom nodes act as bridges connecting different diseases in the network.
+Identifying hub diseases or symptoms can be relevant in the context of diagnosis.
+Diseases that act as hubs may represent conditions with broad symptomatology, while symptoms that act as hubs may indicate manifestations that are commonly shared across multiple diseases.

 ### 3c.
 Node importance metrics: